-Pin 1 and 2 are used to power MTX-IND.
-It can be VDC or VAC powered, without needing to configure anything.
-Just apply the VCC or VAC voltage
+Pin 1 and 2 are used to power the MTX-IND-V2.
+It can be VDC or VAC powered without needing to configure anything.
+Just apply the VCC or VAC voltage.

-The supply voltage, VCC or VAC required by the modem are in the ranges of 12-30 VDC and 12-24VAC.
+The supply voltage, VCC or VAC required by the modem is in the range 120-370 VDC and 90-264 VAC.
 The power supply has to be a single voltage source capable of providing a peak during an active transmission.
-The uplink burst causes strong ripples (or a drop) on the power lines.
+The uplink burst causes strong ripples (drop) on the power lines.

-The voltage supply switches the modem on.
+Application of the supply voltage does switch the modem on.